-5.7 Inclusion and empowerment
+5.6 Inclusion and empowerment

 We have seen already that medicine plays a role in determining who is and who is not disabled (and in determining what kind of disability they have).
 Medicine also plays a role in determining what disability status amounts to - with respect to predicting likely futures.
 While judges are supposed to assess capacity and juries are supposed to assess intent, medical doctors may be called on to provide expert witness as to mental state or mental status or to physical capacity or incapacity - both to help judges decide, and also to assist with juries.
-It is important to remember that an early use of medical diagnosis - of feeblemindedness or mental disorder - was to render a person illigitimate.
+It is important to remember that an early use of medical diagnosis - of feeblemindedness or mental disorder - was to render an otherwise qualified person illegitimate.
 For example, if the first born son was feebleminded or mentally ill then it would be equitable if the judge were to deliver a verdict (in response to expert medical testimony) that the estate be returned to the family.
 Perhaps to be transferred instead to a second born son (if there was one).
 Or failing another son maybe even a woman.
 A daughter, or perhaps a mother.
+If there was no family perhaps transferred back to the some other party.
+Perhaps to some other party in exchange for caring for that person.

-We can see something of this still when we consider the Division of Health Sciences Declaration and Police Vetting Forms That applicants are required to fill out at time of application for Professional Practice programmes.
+This is the context in which we need to understand Division of Health Sciences Declaration and Police Vetting Forms that applicants to the University of Otago are required to fill out at time of application for Professional Practice programmes.
 The form consists of 3 components: A 'Health and Conduct Self-Declaration', 'New Zealand Police Vetting Request' and 'Declaration of Immunisations and Infectious Disease Status'.
-'The Division of Health Sciences requires all applicants applying for any of its eight health professional programmes to declare any criminal or disciplinary charges they have faced, or are facing, and any health status issues which could affect their participation in clinical aspects of the programme or their overall fitness to practice.'
 The form clearly states 'if you are in doubt concerning the appropriate responses to the questions in this section you are strongly recommended to seek advice from the Admissions Office and / or appropriate registering professional body.
 Failure to declare any relevant matter may lead to your exclusion from any programme of study for which you are accepted.'
-In other words, ones responses to the questions on the forms may be used to exclude applicants from selection into Professional Practice, including Medical Program.
+In other words, one's responses to the questions on the forms may be used to exclude otherwise qualified applicants from selection into Professional Practice, including Medical Program.
+If one does not disclose and one is accepted in then down the track ones acceptance may be recinded.